hugohaggmark/Fluxo/README.md

 * Thanks to Marcus Hammarberg (@marcusoftnet)

 # Suggestions
-* Max leadtime - what's the longest anything ever took
+* Max lead time - what's the longest anything ever took
-* Min leadtime - what's the shortest anything ever took
+* Min lead time - what's the shortest anything ever took
 * Throughput (number of items completed / unit of time, week for example)
 * Cycle time, maybe not for now, since it will be a bit messy to calcule.
 We have to ask the user for which cycle we're going to measure.
 You could also just stack it in a Culumnative Flow Diagram (CFD).
 That's easier to calculate but harder to read.

-* I think that we can do a pretty good visualization as well for leadtime like this:
+* I think that we can do a pretty good visualization as well for lead time like this:
-  * plot a diagram with all the leadtimes on a time-axis
+  * plot a diagram with all the lead times on a time-axis
   * add an average line
   * add 1 (or 3?) sigma above
   * add 1 (or 3?) sigma below
 # Suggestions
-* Max leadtime - what's the longest anything ever took
+* Max lead time - what's the longest anything ever took
-* Min leadtime - what's the shortest anything ever took
+* Min lead time - what's the shortest anything ever took
 * Throughput (number of items completed / unit of time, week for example)
 * Cycle time, maybe not for now, since it will be a bit messy to calcule.
 We have to ask the user for which cycle we're going to measure.
 You could also just stack it in a Culumnative Flow Diagram (CFD).
 That's easier to calculate but harder to read.

-* I think that we can do a pretty good visualization as well for leadtime like this:
+* I think that we can do a pretty good visualization as well for lead time like this:
-	* plot a diagram with all the leadtimes on a time-axis
+	* plot a diagram with all the lead times on a time-axis
 	* add an average line
 	* add 1 (or 3?) sigma above
 	* add 1 (or 3?) sigma below